 In this chapter, we explain how to install a Moxa switch for the first time.
-There are three ways to access the Moxa switch's configuration settings: Serial console, command line interface, or web-based interface.
-If you do not know the Moxa switch's IP address, you can open the serial console by connecting the Moxa switch to a PC's COM port with a short serial cable.
+There are three ways to access the Moxa switch's configuration settings: serial console, command line interface, or web-based interface.
+If you do not know the Moxa switch's IP address, you can open the serial console by connecting the Moxa switch to a PC's RJ45 port with an RJ45 cable.
 You can open the Telnet or web-based console over an Ethernet LAN or over the Internet.